Ghostdog02/Ghostdog02/README.md

 I'm experienced with **Ubuntu 24.04** and regularly use it as my primary development environment.
 I've:

 - Developed full-stack applications with ASP.NET Core on Ubuntu
-- Configured PostgreSQL/SQL Server, NGINX, and .NET SDK in Linux environments
+- Configured SQL Server and .NET SDK in Linux environments
 - Used `bash`, `curl` and `systemctl` for troubleshooting and deployment
 - Built cross-platform .NET applications that run seamlessly on both **Ubuntu** and **Windows 11**